Ada Covered Bridge

+Historic bridge in Ada, Michigan, U.S.

 The Ada Covered Bridge is a 125 ft span Brown truss covered bridge erected in 1867 in Ada, Michigan, United States.
 Carrying Bronson Street across the Thornapple River, it is located just south of where the Thornapple enters the Grand River, in turn just south of M-21.
 It is listed on the National Register of Historic Places.

 Design

 The bridge uses the Brown truss system, consisting of diagonal compression beams and almost vertical tension members (slanting in at the top toward the center of the span), patented by Josiah Brown Jr. of Buffalo, New York, in 1857.
 A timber bearing Brown's name was discovered during repair work carried out in 1913.

 The bridge is 125 ft long, and originally rested on wooden pilings.
 As is typical for covered bridges, its gabled roof is covered with creosote shingles.